fruitsamples/SimpleCocoaApp/ReadMe.txt

 Sample Requirements
-The supplied Xcode project was created using Xcode v3.2.5.
-It's capable of running on Mac OS X 10.1 or later.
+The supplied Xcode project was created using Xcode v4.3 or later running under Mac OS X 10.7.x or later.

 About the Sample